ststefa/terrasplunk/shared/README.md

 The `shared` module is a place where we can put parts of the infrastructure which are shared across all stages and which profit from having their own state.
-Other parts of the code are able to access this state using remote state.

-This differs from using modules because a module does not have state and needs to be "instantiated" to use it.
-That means you cannot use values from a module without instantiating it.
-However instantiating a module also creates the resources defined in it which is impossible in some cases.

-This directory should contain as little resources as possible to minimize shared use between stages.

-Beware of the redundant use of the terms "local" and "remote".
-Terraform uses them to differentiate between a terraform.tfstate file which is stored on the local filesystem as opposed to storing it on a remote location like Amazon S3.
-However the terms are also used to differentiate the "owned read-write" state (e.g. in the local directory) state and the "imported read-only" state (e.g. in a different directory).
+Other parts of the code are able to access this state using "remote local" state.
+Don't get confused by the diametrical use of the terms "local" and "remote".
+Terraform uses them to differentiate between a `terraform.tfstate` file which is stored on the local filesystem as opposed to storing it on a remote location like Amazon S3.
+At the same time the terms are also used to differentiate the "owned read-write" state (e.g. in the local directory) state and the "imported read-only" state (e.g. in a different directory).
+By "remote local state" I mean "read-only state stored in another directory locally on the system."

+Remote state differs from the use of modules in that a module does not have state and needs to be "instantiated" to use it.
+However instantiating a module also creates the resources defined in it.
+This means that values from a module cannot be used without instantiating it which is not always possible.
+Remote stand, on the other hand, allows to refer to infrastructure objects whose state is kept elsewhere.
+In our case we use this to reference objects which are shared among all stages.
+This directory should contain as few resources as possible which expresses minimal shared state between stages.

 # Stage subnets and IP ranges
 ## Test tenant
     Total subnet: 10.104.198.192/26

     TODO: Subnet is too small.
-We need to either make it a /25 or develop an idea how to use it "shared" between stages
+We need to either make it a /25 or develop an idea how to use it "shared" between stages because currently the network has to be perfectly symetrical between test and prod tenant.

-    prod subnet
+    prod subnet ("neta")
         10.104.198.192/28 (usable 10.104.198.194 - 10.104.198.206, 13 IPs)
         10.104.198.208/28 (usable 10.104.198.210 - 10.104.198.222, 13 IPs)